theislab/jump-cpg0016-segmentation/README.md

     - run `python snakemake/scripts/dl.py`

 ## Running
-- Running the pipeline follows standard snakemake logic, for example using the script in `snakemake/scripts/run_pipeline.sh`.
+- Running the pipeline follows standard snakemake logic, for example, using the script in `snakemake/scripts/run_pipeline.sh`.
 You can optionally specify a directory in which the conda environments for the individual jobs will be created (recommended for debugging purposes).
-- Please adapt number of available cores and GPUs to your particular machine.
+- Please adapt the number of available cores and GPUs to your particular machine.

 ## Further info
 The ID is created by joining with double underscores.
 The `Metadata_*` are columns in the metadata tables of JUMP.